oregonjim/leetv/README.md

 The only difference is that with a 'regular' series, if random order is chosen, there is the possibility of choosing an episode that has been played in the past.
 I rarely use 'normal' random mode except perhaps for cartoons and collections of unrelated videos.
+---

   OK, there is only one more task to do before you can start enjoying your TV station!
 It's time to create the 'static' videos: bumper.mp4, reset.mp4, and fill.mp4.
+Default videos are provided in the distribution to get you started, but this is an area intended for customization.
 You can get as fancy or creative as you want here, or you can be done with it in a minute or two.
 The basic idea is to pick a still image and optionally a soundrack, and run them through the 'makevideos' shell script.
 This will call ffmpeg to create the videos.
 Optionally,